tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/03-RDS.md

 7. Enter a name on DB Instance identifier (we will need it later so don’t forget it)
 8. Enter a username and password and click Next (again, we will need them later)
 9. Select No on **Publicly Accessible**
-10. Pick a db name and click Launch Instance
+10. Pick a db name and click Launch Instance (again, we will need them later)
 11. Click View Your DB Instances

 Now our instance is created.
 We will configure its access, allowing every instance under the security group that was created in the previous section.

 1. Click on the name of the **Security Groups** under **Configuration Details** of your RDS instance
 2. Go to Inbound and click edit
-3. On source you have to put the group-id that you copy on last step of [Create EC2 instance](/doc/AWS-step-by-step-QGz9JlByckihA5wECLa0t#:uid=594213896963032418126114&h2=Create-EC2-instance)
+3. On source you have to put the group-id that you copy on last step of Create EC2 instance

 Now only our instance will have access to our database.